Struggling to get interviews?

 If you list travel as one of your hobbies and interests, you communicate to employers that you’re open-minded, adventurous, and tolerant.

-Travel is a good interest to include on your resume if you’re applying for jobs that require you to:
+Include travel on your resume if you’re applying for jobs that require you to:

 - travel internationally